mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 * `pnpm-lock.yaml` (if using pnpm)
 * `pnpmfile.js` (if using pnpm)

+> Note: You can try to remove the `package.json` as well, however
-> Note: **It is not recommended to remove the `package.json` file completely**, as this can break your project if you have any frontend dependencies that have been added directly to it, like is the case with Fusion based views or theming related dependencies.
+> for Vaadin 14.6 and newer **it is not recommended to remove the `package.json` file completely**,
+> as this can break your project if you have any frontend dependencies that
+> have been added directly to it, like is the case with Fusion based views or theming related dependencies.

 > Note: With [Vaadin Gradle plugin](https://github.com/vaadin/vaadin-gradle-plugin)
 you can simply run the `vaadinClean` task to do this; there's a [feature request for Vaadin Maven Plugin](https://github.com/vaadin/flow/issues/8885)